 Carex Luridia, Lurid Sedge

 Lurid Sedge otherwise known as Carex Lurida is a pleasing clumping grass that grows naturally in riverbanks and streams.
-Being a perennial, it is a long lasting grass that grows in any kind of conditions including wet, moist and dry soil, this makes the Lurid Sedge great for soil stabilization around ponds, rivers, lakes and stream banks.
+Being a perennial, it is a long-lasting grass that grows in any kind of conditions including wet, moist and dry soil; this makes the Lurid Sedge great for soil stabilization around ponds, rivers, lakes and stream banks.

 Lurid Sedge likes wet conditions.
 They grow in the prairie and woodlands.
 It is a perennial and has brown seed capsules high up on the stem.
 It is unknown if it has any edible, medicinal or herbal uses.

 These are found around riverbanks, lakes or streams growing naturally just like they were meant to be.
 These plants love water and will grow the best with its roots in the water.
 They can be grown and planted in large clumps or clusters.
-The bloom looks similar to a baby bottle brush and can be found green or brown in color.
+The bloom looks similar to a baby bottle brush and can be found green or brown.
 They can bloom from May all the way to September.
 They are native to the southwest.